-Here are some tips to help keep our bodies healthy and hydrated while the heat is on!
+Here are 5 tips to help keep our bodies healthy and hydrated while the heat is on!

 - Drink water.
 It is the first and golden rule in keeping clear of dehydration.
 While we all know it is beneficial for us to drink 6-8 glasses of water a day, suitable fluid requirement does vary from person to person; depending on factors such as height, weight, physical activity and so forth.
 No matter the case, water is simply just something you should not avoid because dehydration will catch up and come in for the win.
-Coconut water is a great alternative and has a great deal of benefits when it comes to one’s health as well.
-So, if water is simply not something you enjoy consuming, coconut water is your second-best option.
+Not a fan of plain water?
+Try adding fruit or cucumbers to give it an added flavor.

 - Avoid spicy.
 Aside from the possibility of additional health issues such as acidity and heartburn, spicy food can also contribute to the loss of body fluids as well; since it increases your internal body temperature.
 Though spicy foods are known for speeding up one’s metabolism, it can also speed up the chances of dehydration if you are partaking in physical activity in the heat.

 - Avoid exertion.
 Maintaining a healthy and fit lifestyle does require one to stay active, but during the months of the summer, it is vital that one be smart when exercising outdoors.
 Direct exposure to the sun naturally causes you to sweat more, and sweating more leads to the loss of more fluids.
 So have a water bottle on hand, that way you can tend to all your body’s needs in staying healthy!
 Or on those really hot days, try to find a place where you can workout indoors.